FernandoDeZayas/FernandoDeZayas/README.md

 - 👋 Hi, I’m @FernandoDeZayas
 - 👀 This github is for storing the projects that I have worked on.
+- I do not take credit for all of the work in these projects, as some were collaborative projects for classes.
-Each directory is its own project.
+- Each project is contained in its own zip archive.

 <!---